top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 *Material needed [Scenario I]:*
 1. Full version of duckietown
 2. 2 Full working duckiebots
+3. A table to cover a part of the Duckietown to produce shadows
+4. Dimmable light sources, in order to create a various lightning settings.

 *Material needed [Scenario II]:*
 1. Big video screen and computer attached